-Lease acquisition costs in the amount of \$42,451, are written off on a straight-line basis over the thirty year term of the West End Dam Hydroelectric Facility lease.
-For each year ended December 31, 2014 and 2013, amortization expense for the West End Dam Hydroelectric Facility lease was \$1,415, respectively.
+Lease acquisition costs in the amount of \$42,451, are being written off on a straight-line basis over the thirty year term of the West End Dam Hydroelectric Facility lease.
+For each year ended December 31, 2015 and 2014, amortization expense for the West End Dam Hydroelectric Facility lease was \$1,415, respectively.